 Do You Know What You’re Putting on Your Skin?

 Does this sound familiar?
-You pick out a new skincare product on a whim - maybe it’s a moisturizer, or a cleanser, or some sort of serum - take it home, try it out...and the next thing you know, your skin breaks out.
+You pick out a new skincare product on a whim - maybe it’s a moisturizer, or a cleanser, or some sort of serum - take it home, try it out...and the next thing you know, your skin breakout.

 How did this happen?
 Well, you may have run into comedogenics - an unfortunately all-too-common ingredient in many cosmetics and skincare products.
 Though many formulas have improved in recent years, other commonly used skincare products still contain comedogenic ingredients.
 That could mean a breakout, blemishes and even full-blown acne are waiting just around the corner.

-The good news is: you can easily learn how to avoid ingredients that may be classified as a pore-clogging, acne-causing comedogenics.
+Learn to avoid pore-clogging, acne-causing comedogenic ingredients easily.
 And more so, you can also get to know ingredients that are skin-healthy too.

 Comedogenics - Hiding in Plain Sight